-Targeted online marketing prevents a business wasting resources.
+Targeted online marketing prevents a business from wasting resources.
 You can gain traction when you know your fans.

 Analysis of online advertising efforts helps you to produce more content that is more appealing to your audience.